Cinema Studies (2022 - 2024)

 Closely examines a variety of theoretical writings concerned with aesthetic, social, and psychological aspects of the medium.
 Students study the writing of classical theorists such as Eisenstein, Bazin, and Kracauer, as well as such contemporary thinkers as Metz, Mulvey, and Baudrillard.
 Questions addressed range from the nature of cinematic representation and its relationship to other forms of cultural expression to the way in which cinema shapes our conception of racial and gender identity.

 Television: History and Culture

-CINE-UT 21 Fourth semester of study.
+CINE-UT 21 Second or fourth semester of study.
+Offered every spring.
 4 points.

 Examines the background, context, and history of radio, television, video, and sound.
 Topics include politics and economics of media institutions, audiences and reception, cultural and broadcast policy, and aesthetic modes and movements.

-Small enrollments allow for in-depth study of a specific topic (varies by semester) and encourages students to produce original research.
+Small enrollments allow for in-depth study of a specific topic (varies by semester) and encourage students to produce original research.

-Tier III classes consist two-semester sequences in two vital areas of historical film scholarship: American cinema and international cinema.
-The fall semester covers the origins of both areas to 1960; the spring semester will evaluate the last 50 years in both areas.
-These classes are open to all students in cinema studies majors and minors, as well as to all students across the University.
-Tier III classes are intended to give all students a well-rounded education in the history of world cinema.
+Tier III classes are two-semester sequences in two vital areas of historical film scholarship: American and international cinema.
+The fall semester covers the origins of both areas to 1960; the spring semester will evaluate 1960 to the present in both areas.
+These classes are open to all students across the University.
+Tier III classes are intended to give all students a well-rounded education in the history of American and world cinema.